 Is Black Mold Always Toxic?

 Yes, black mold is not always toxic.
 The most common non-toxic black mold is Cladosporium.
-To identify non-toxic black mold, you must know its characteristics.
+You must know its characteristics to identify the signs of non-toxic black mold.
 Some prevention tips include ventilation and moisture control.
-You can use mild detergents to clean and ensure good airflow to prevent it from regrowing.
+You can use mild detergents to clean the area and ensure good airflow to prevent the plant from regrowing.

 Is Non-Toxic Mold Bad for Your Health?